 I am an assistant professor in the Department of Information Systems, W. P. Carey School of Business, Arizona State University.
-Before joining ASU, I was a (post-doctoral) research fellow at Carnegie Mellon University and UT Dallas.
+Before joining ASU, I was a post-doctoral research fellow at Heinz College, Carnegie Mellon University.
 I received a Ph.D. in Information Systems from Fudan University.

 Research Interests

-My research interests center around dynamically learning the interaction between humans, algorithms, and IT applications, leading to adaptive decision-making.
-My research figures out effective solutions aimed at improving both economic and social welfare in emerging business models.
+My research interests center around dynamically learning the interaction between humans, algorithms, and IT applications, leading to adaptive decision-making in high-stakes contexts.
+My research is driven by mindful AI, aiming to develop principled innovations that enhance both economic and social welfare in emerging business models like FinTech, sharing economy, and e-commerce.
+Currently, I have a particular interest in human–AI collaboration issues in diverse contexts.

 Human–AI Interactions: Intersections of Humans, Machines, and Information; Human–AI Teaming; Decision Bias; Empathy; Co-evolution

-Unleashing Value of AI and Big Data: Role of IT and Big Data on Efficiency and Welfare; Machine Bias
+Unleashing Value of AI and Big Data: Role of IT and Big Data on Efficiency and Welfare; Data and Machine Bias

-FinTech and Microfinance: Credit Risk Screening; Financial Operations; Financial Inclusion
+FinTech and Microfinance: Credit Risk Screening; Financial Operations; Broad Access to Financial Services

-Innovative Technological Applications on Recent Business Models: e.g., E-commerce, Sharing Economy, Smart Healthcare
+Innovative Technological Applications in Recent Business Models: e.g., E-commerce, Sharing Economy, Smart Healthcare

 Econometrics, Structural Modeling, Bayesian Modeling